 New Language Curriculum - Parent Support Leaflets

-This is a child page of Links for Parents
+This is a child page of Parent Links - NEW

 The following information for Parents is taken from a recent Circular from the Department of Education & Skills, regarding the new Primary Language Curriculum, being introduced in schools over the next number of years:

 The National Council for Curriculum and Assessment (NCCA) has developed two information leaflets for